 10 – False recommendations and astro-turfing tactics are illegal

 In the past few months, we’ve had a crisis that has shaken consumer trust again.
 False recommendations and illegal astro-turfing tactics have been used by some major brands (Warner Bros. and XBox) and social networks celebrities (Pew Die Pie and IAmWildCat).
 Following the intervention of the Federal Trade Commission, many fashionistas and other bloggers, who accepted sponsorship without acknowledging it, have also been called out and lost credibility in their community.

 A great lesson: shortcuts to success doesn’t exist!

 If there is a lesson from past years it is that there are no shortcuts to success.
 Having focused on the new generation market, and opted for strategies with niche influencers on new sharing platforms, companies realize the influencer marketing in social media is much more complex than a simple popularity contest.
 And it’s not a matter of numbers but of relationships.
-In this context, it is hoped that in 2017 influencer marketing finally will have it’s shining moment.
+In this context, it is hoped that in the coming months influencer marketing finally will have it’s shining moment.